-Aldosterone serves as the main regulator of water and salt balance in the body and, therefore, is classified as a mineralocorticoid.
-It also has a small effect on the metabolism of fats, carbohydrates and proteins, which has an effect on blood pressure.
+Aldosterone serves as the primary regulator of water and salt balance in the body and, therefore, is classified as a mineralocorticoid.
+It also has a negligible effect on the metabolism of fats, carbohydrates, and proteins, which impacts blood pressure.

-Aldosterone has a plasma half-life of less than 20 minutes.
+Aldosterone has a plasma half-life of fewer than 20 minutes.

 Function of aldosterone

-It plays a central role in regulating blood pressure mainly by acting on organs such as the kidney and colon.
+It plays a central role in regulating blood pressure mainly by acting on organs like the kidney and colon.

-It is essential for the preservation of sodium in the kidney , the salivary glands and the sweat glands.
+It is essential for preserving sodium in the kidney, the salivary glands, and the sweat glands.

-It plays a central role in the homeostatic regulation of blood pressure, plasma levels of sodium and potassium.
+It plays a central role in the homeostatic regulation of blood pressure and plasma levels of sodium and potassium.
 It does so mainly by acting on the mineralocorticoid receptors in the distal tubules and the collecting ducts of the nephron.

-Aldosterone is responsible for the reabsorption of approximately 2% of the filtered sodium in the kidneys, which is almost equal to the total sodium content in human blood under normal glomerular filtration rates .
+Aldosterone is responsible for the reabsorption of approximately 2% of the filtered sodium in the kidneys, almost equal to the total sodium content in human blood under average glomerular filtration rates.

-It also influences the excretion of potassium from the kidney, which indirectly influences the retention or loss of water, blood pressure and blood volume.
+It also influences the excretion of potassium from the kidney, which indirectly affects the retention or loss of water, blood pressure, and blood volume.

-Aldosterone is synthesized in the body from corticosterone, a steroid derived from cholesterol.
-The production of aldosterone in the glomerulosa zone of the adrenal cortex is regulated by the renin-angiotensin system.
+Aldosterone is synthesized from corticosterone, a steroid derived from cholesterol.
+The renin-angiotensin system regulates aldosterone production in the adrenal cortex’s glomerulosa zone.

 Renin is secreted from the kidneys in response to variations in blood pressure and volume and plasma levels of sodium and potassium.